niccolovettorello1997/docparser-php/README.md

 - a user-friendly **web UI**, and
 - a **REST API** (`/api/v1/*`) for automated or programmatic access.

+This software is intended as a companion practical project realized while studying the book "*PHP 8 und MySQL: das umfassende Handbuch*" by Wenz and Hauser, so the validation and parsing logic for the *HTML* language is partial. *Markdown* support has been added only as a stub to demonstrate the software extensibility.

 ---

 ## **Visual Demo (Web UI)**